jaygdimayacyac/Cyclistic-Case-Study/README.md

 ### Data Processing

 Excel was utilized to process and ensure consistency throughout the data.
-As the data was divided into different data sets based on month, a simple procedure could be performed on each dataset to prepare the data for analysis.Before this procedure was performed, however, the original .csv datasets were duplicated just in case any errorsoccurred during data processing.
+As the data was divided into different data sets based on month, a simple procedure could be performed on each dataset to prepare the data for analysis.Before this procedure was performed, however, the original .csv datasets were duplicated just in case any errors occurred during data processing.
+The original .csv files, before any data was manipulated, can be found [here](<https://drive.google.com/drive/folders/11672Bxyp6PUyaW7QC7ikX29n-IbzCihP?usp=sharing>).
 After successful duplication of the data, the following procedure was performed for data processing:

 **1. Change “started_at” and “ended_at” columns to proper DATETIME format**